 There are a few different ways that this level of interest in shorting Maui Land-and-Pineapple Company shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Maui Land-and-Pineapple Company.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Maui Land-and-Pineapple Company.

 Find out more about how you can short Maui Land-and-Pineapple Company stock.